 Whether or not your competitors are on the platform, find at least three to five similar brands or organizations and see what they’re up to on the app.
 Try to learn from what’s worked and what hasn’t worked for them.
-If it’s helpful, use the S.W.O.T. framework to identify each competitors strengths, weaknesses, opportunities, and threats.
-Or find another competitor matrix that fits.
+If it’s helpful, use the S.W.O.T. framework to identify each competitor’s strengths, weaknesses, opportunities, and threats.

 Because TikTok is a creator-led platform, don’t rule out including TikTok stars and influencers in this exercise.
 Find personalities that specialize in your area of expertise, from cosmetics to medicine or education and literature.

-You can create TikToks just for the sake of it, but it’s better to have a goals in mind can be tied to your overall business objectives.
+You can create TikToks just for fun, but it’s better to have goals in mind that can be tied to your overall business objectives.